cloudsimplus/cloudsimplus-automation/example/README.md

 # CloudSim Plus Automation Example

-This is an example project showing how to use CloudSim Plus as a maven dependency.
+This is an example project showing how to use CloudSim Plus Automation as a maven dependency.
 This way, it allows your own application to load simulation scenarios from YAML files and automate the creation and execution of them in CloudSim Plus.